 If you’d like to keep your car, then you may be able to negotiate that with your insurance company, depending on state regulations.
 However, out of your payoff from the “Total Loss” settlement, the fees for Salvage Title and your premium fee may be deducted.

 Even if your car is declared a “Total Loss,” the situation doesn’t have to be a complete loss.
 Make sure that you are following up with your insurance company and providing them all the documentation that they need to deliver a smooth and quick “Total Loss” settlement fee.

 Getting a “total loss” claim could affect your car insurance rates.
 Make sure you are a getting the best deal by contacting Freeway Insurance.
-Get a free car insurance quote online or give us call to direct you to an insurance plan that protects you without hurting your wallet.
+Get a free car insurance quote online or give us call at (800) 777-5620 to speak with an experienced agent.